yosang/react-ui/readme.md

 ```

 ## Why this library?
-This project is a personal effort to learn and understand how modern UI libraries like Tailwind, shadcn and Material UI are built, with a focus on:
+This project is a personal effort to learn and understand how modern UI libraries such as Tailwind, shadcn and Material UI are built, with a focus on:

 - Component reusability
 - Design systems